cult-of-coders/apollo/README.md

 meteor add cultofcoders:apollo
 ```

-That's it baby, your Meteor app is now Apollo-enhanced, you don't have to do anything else.
+Your Meteor app is now Apollo-enhanced, you don't have to do anything else, just setup your client:

 ```js
 // in client-side code